unfoldingWord-dev/electron/docs/development/Electronite/LinuxBuildNotes.md

 ### Build Electronite
+- first make sure you have downloaded the current version of electronite-tools-2.sh.
+There may have been changes from other electronite versions.

 #### Build x64
 - get the Electronite source code for branch (this can take many hours the first time as the git cache is loaded):
 ```